moijesuis2enmoi/disboard-auto-bump/README.md

 # Discord Bumper Bot

-This project is a bot designed to automatically bump a Discord server at regular intervals using the Discord API.
+This project is a selfbot designed to automatically bump a Discord server at regular intervals using the Discord API.

 ## Installation